automl/learna_tools/README.md

 ---

-## Reproduce Paper Results
-In the following parts we describe how to reproduce the results from our paper.

 ## Data
 All datasets are include in the repository in the data directory as `tar.gz` archives.
 You can extract files e.g. with